 I am a mother of three boys who are my pride and joy.
 While only two are still at home, I make the time to see my eldest as often as I can.
 The majority of my time is spent at soccer games, wrestling matches, and hosting family dinners three times a week.
 Family is everything to me.
 I also enjoy baking, cooking and crafting.

-Born and raised in Central Pennsylvania, best known for Hershey Chocolate and rolling Amish farmland.
+I was born and raised in Central Pennsylvania, best known for Hershey Chocolate and rolling Amish farmland.
 Drawn to adventure and skiing after college, I moved to the great Rocky Mountains and called Denver home for 15 years.
 After meeting my wife and having 2 children in Colorado, we decided to make an exciting move to the South and established ourselves in Grapevine, Texas.

 I graduated from Pennsylvania College, part of Penn State University with an undergraduate degree in Construction.

 My career and passion for construction started with working as a Carpenter during my college summers.
 After college graduation, I continued my career path as a Superintendent for commercial office projects, primarily in downtown Denver.
 Throughout my time working in the field, I was always fascinated with how the project was set up by the roles and responsibilities of the preconstruction team.
 This was the driving factor for my move into estimating and the Preconstruction Manager role.
 Over the past year I accepted an opportunity to be a part of a two-person team in opening an office for Fransen Pittman in the Texas DFW region.
 What I enjoy most in my career are the relationships that are made on a project and carried through for many projects to come.

 I am a Colorado native and was born in Boulder, CO.
 I grew up in Parker, CO.